BioinformaticsToolsmith/EnhancerMatcher/README.md

 Please contact Dr. Hani Z. Girgis (hzgirgis@buffalo.edu) if you need more information.

 EnhancerMatcher is a computation tool for assessing the similarity among three sequences taking into account their enhancer activities.
 This repository contains a notebook and scripts in Python that are used for our tool.
-EnhancerMathcer uses a deep convolutional neural network classifier.
-This classifier is trained on the CATlas Project dataset (transcribed human enhancers).
+EnhancerMatcher uses a deep convolutional neural network classifier.
+This classifier is trained on the CATlas Project dataset (snATAC-seq transcribed human enhancers).

 EnhancerMatcher is an updated approach to our EnhancerTracker Tool.